 Consumers utilize the power generated by the solar panels and surplus power is exported back to the grid.
 In case the customer needs power, when the solar system is not producing energy, such as at night, the customer can import power from the grid.
 In net metering, a bidirectional meter is used to calculate the total power exported and the total power imported by the consumer.

-In the case of net metering, the tariff of power exported is the same as the power imported.
-At the end of the month, the total power exported to the grid and total power imported from the grid is calculated and based on that calculation, the electricity bill is generated.
+In the case of solar net metering, the tariff of power exported is the same as the power imported.
+At the end of the month, the total power exported to the grid and total power imported from the grid is calculated, and based on that calculation, the electricity bill is generated.

 Understanding Savings with Net-metering